Comet Bennett: Infrared

+Microwaves

+With the radio telescope of the Green Bank Observatory in West Virginia, an attempt was made over six days in mid-March 1970 to detect the emission of formaldehyde at 4.83 GHz.
+Likewise, the radio telescope at the United States Naval Research Laboratory in Maryland attempted to detect the emission of water molecules at 22.2 GHz over four days at the end of March 1970.
+In both cases, no such emissions could be detected.

 Apollo 13 attempted photograph

 Comet Bennett was intended to be photographed by the crew of Apollo 13 during their journey to the Moon.
-Their first attempt on April 13, 1970 was unsuccessful.
+Their first attempt on April 13, 1970, was unsuccessful.
 On April 14, 1970, after completing the maneuver to orient the spacecraft for a second attempt, Odyssey's service module ruptured, forcing the cancellation of the mission's scientific objectives and touchdown on the lunar surface.